Funkeymantic/FunkeySenpai/README.md

 - `requests`
 - `python-dotenv`
 - `python-chess`
-- `aiohttp` (for API handling)
+- `aiohttp`
+- `schedule`

 ### 4. Environment Setup

-Create a `.env` file in the root directory and add your bot tokens and client IDs:
+Create a `.env` file in the root directory to store your bot’s credentials.
+This file should look like:

 ```env
 DISCORD_TOKEN=your_discord_bot_token